Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Abstract

 \section{Abstract}

-Current self-supervised stereo matching relies on the photometric consistency assumption, which breaks down in occluded regions due to ill-posed correspondences.
-To address this issue, we propose \textbf{BaCon-Stereo}, a simple yet effective contrastive learning framework for self-supervised stereo network training in both non-occluded and occluded regions.
-We adopt a teacher-student paradigm with multi-baseline inputs, in which the stereo pairs fed into the teacher and student share the same reference view but differ in target views.
-Geometrically, regions occluded in the student’s target view are often visible in the teacher’s, making it easier for the teacher to predict in these regions.
-The teacher's prediction is rescaled to match the student’s baseline and then used to supervise the student.
-We also introduce an occlusion-aware attention map to better guide the student in learning occlusion completion.
-To support training, we synthesize a multi-baseline dataset \textbf{BaCon‑20k}.
-Extensive experiments demonstrate that BaCon‑Stereo improves prediction in both occluded and non-occluded regions, achieves strong generalization and robustness, and outperforms state-of-the-art self-supervised methods on both KITTI 2015 and 2012 benchmarks.
-Our code and dataset will be released upon paper acceptance.
+Photometric loss and pseudo-label-based self-training are two widely used methods for training stereo networks on unlabeled data.
+However, they both struggle to provide accurate supervision in occluded regions.
+The former lacks valid correspondences, while the latter’s pseudo labels are often unreliable.
+To overcome these limitations, we present S$^3$, a simple yet effective framework based on multi-baseline geometry consistency.
+Unlike conventional self-training where teacher and student share identical stereo pairs, S$^3$ assigns them different target images, introducing natural visibility asymmetry.
+Regions occluded in the student’s view often remain visible and matchable to the teacher, enabling reliable pseudo labels even in regions where photometric supervision fails.
+The teacher’s disparities are rescaled to align with the student's baseline and used to guide student learning.
+An occlusion-aware weighting strategy is further proposed to mitigate unreliable supervision in teacher-occluded regions and to encourage the student to learn robust occlusion completion.
+To support training, we construct MBS20K, a multi-baseline stereo dataset synthesized using the CARLA simulator.
+Extensive experiments demonstrate that S$^3$ provides effective supervision in both occluded and non-occluded regions, achieves strong generalization performance, and surpasses previous state-of-the-art methods on the KITTI 2015 and 2012 benchmarks.